• Products

 Optimized atmospheric vent location

-The vent is located 90° from the display to optimize vent orientation while keeping the display in a preferred position
+The vent is strategically placed 90° from the display to optimize its orientation while keeping the display in a preferred position.

-Optimizing the vent orientation (keeping the membrane vertical) allows the Gore-Tex membrane to shed moisture, which prevents clogging and reduces measurement errors due to incorrect reference pressure.
+By keeping the vent orientation optimal (with the membrane in a vertical position), the Gore-Tex membrane efficiently sheds moisture.
+This reduces the risk of clogging and measurement errors due to incorrect reference pressure.

 Proven vent design

-ifm rigorously tested design variations to improve cleanability, breathability, and flow of media though the vent.
+ifm has rigorously tested various vent design variations to improve cleanability, breathability, and media flow though the vent.

-Everything from the amount and size of holes to improve flow through the vent to the drip edge which prevents media from entering the vent were considered.
-This prevents build-up in the vent which can cause measurement offsets and increases machine performance.
+Considerations include the size and number of holes to improve flow, and a drip edge to prevent media from entering the vent.
+These optimizations prevent build-up in the vent, which could otherwise cause measurement offsets and reduce overall machine performance.